braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/html_email_template.md

 # How to Upload an HTML Email Template

-> This article covers how to create, manage, and troubleshoot HTML email templates in the Braze dashboard.
+> This article covers creating, managing, and troubleshooting HTML email templates in the Braze dashboard.

 Email messages are great for delivering content to the user on their terms.
 They are also wonderful tools to re-engage users who may have even uninstalled your app.
 The Braze dashboard has an email template editor that allows you to create custom-tailored, eye-catching emails and save them for later use in campaigns.
 You can also [create an Email Template]({{site.baseurl}}/user_guide/message_building_by_channel/email/creating_an_email_template/) using our editor.